zdoom-docs/stable/api.md

 be documented in pseudo-ZScript which gives an idea of how it works for the modder rather than for the engine.

-Note to authors: Capitalization is normalized within this documentation to encourage consistent code, and does not follow ZScript's original capitalization exactly.
-Similarly, argument names in methods are sometimes renamed.
-Note well that *arguments with defaults MAY NOT be renamed* as they are part of the API.

 # Actors

 <!-- inter-toc actor -->